-iMater Academy (the "School"), is a component unit of the School Board of Miami-Dade County, Florida (the "District").
+iMater Academy (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
 The School's charter is held by Mater Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
-The governing body of the School is the board of directors of Mater Academy, Inc., which is composed of six members and also governs other charter schools.
+The governing body of the School is the board of directors of Mater Academy, Inc., which is composed of five members and also governs other charter schools.
+The board of directors has determined that no component unit exists that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2017 and is renewable for an additional term pursuant to law and/or by a mutual written agreement between the School and the District.
-At the end of the term of the charter, the District may choose not to renew the charter under the grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charters expiration.
-During the term of the charter, the District may terminate the charter if good cause is shown.
+The current charter expires on June 30, 2017 and it can be renewed in accordance with law.
+A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

 The School is located in Hialeah, Florida for students from kindergarten through fifth grade.
-These financial statements are from inception (July 1, 2013) through June 30, 2014, when on average 384 students were enrolled for the school year.
+These financial statements are for the year ended June 30, 2016, when on average 610 students were enrolled for the school year.